You can think of a practice as any action you consistently take.

 And trying to run away can only ever work temporarily anyway.

-What’s cool about turning toward our pain, is that it gives us a chance to be with life as it really is, as opposed to our neuroticism, our ego projects, trying to freeze everything in place, trying to control ourselves and everyone around us.
+What’s good about turning toward our pain, is that it gives us a chance to be with life as it really is, as opposed to sustaining our neuroticism, our ego-projects, trying to freeze everything in place, trying to control ourselves and everyone around us.

-And when we surrender to the pain, we remember that it was *for* us the whole time.
+When we turn towards our pain, we remember that it was for us the whole time.

 It is the fuel that empowers us with purpose and clarity, when we turn toward it, as a practice.

-And we begin to discover a life with less effort underneath.
+And we begin to discover more life with less effort required for the living.

-A life that is surrendered to something greater than “Aaron” and Aaron’s ego projects… our own attempts to protect who we think we are.
+We discover a life that is surrendered to something even greater than our own attempts to build and protect who we think we are.

-We are so much more, so much greater than we think we are.
+We are so much more, so much more beautiful than any idea we could come up with.

-And when we practice, practice, practice being with life as it really is, through somatic practices (in the body), we *experience* more of the beauty, ease and grace of life.
+And when we practice being with life as it really is, through embodied, somatic practices, we experience more of the beauty, ease and infinite grace of life.

 Crazy, I know.

-Transforming us into more of whom we are really meant to be.
+The pain is the medicine which, when we turn towards it, transforms us into more of whom we are really meant to be:

 Did you know you can turn your pain into power in about half an hour?